 - State and local purchase incentives can further reduce the purchase price, depending on the state you live in

-- As an example, New York offers rebates of up to $2,000 for plug-in hybrid and battery electric cars, whereas Connecticut offers up to $3,000 for battery electric and plug-in hybrid cars and $5,000 for fuel cell cars
+- As an example, New York and Connecticut both offer rebates of up to $2,000 and $1,500 respectively for plug-in hybrid and battery electric cars.

 Cost to Operate